Pengerang: History

 Pengerang as a place name was first mentioned in Hikayat Abdullah, a 19th-century traditional Malay literature.

 Pengerang was initially a cluster of villages on the southeastern coast of Johor.
 In the 1860s the villages were overseen by a Datuk Penggawa Timur, a government officer appointed by the Johor Sultan to administer the state's eastern territory.
 In 1957, Pengerang was upgraded to a subdistrict (daerah kecil) under Kota Tinggi District.

-Administration
+Government and politics

-Pengerang was established as a special local authority area on 16 January 2017, after it was carved out of the Kota Tinggi District Council administration area.
+Pengerang was established as a special local authority area on 16 January 2017, after its separation from the Kota Tinggi District Council administration area.
 Its local government was initially named Pengerang Local Authority (Pihak Berkuasa Tempatan Pengerang, PBT Pengerang).
 It was the 16th (as well as the latest) local authority to be established in Johor at the time, then under the management of Johor Corporation, the state's economic development corporation.
 On 1 January 2020, the local authority was upgraded and renamed Pengerang Municipal Council (Majlis Perbandaran Pengerang, MPP), and subsequently the authority of Johor Corporation over the municipality was transferred to the state government.

 The municipal area covers 128,830 ha and encompasses five of the administrative mukims within Kota Tinggi District, namely Johor Lama, Pantai Timur, Pengerang, Sedili Kecil and Tanjung Surat.
 The main towns and villages encompassed by the municipality include: